SwanseaU-TTW/csc337_coursework1/README.md

 # Submission

-You are required to select
-an appropriate visualization tool for depicting the dataset concerned.
 Below is a list of possible tools that you can use.
 If you want to use a tool or technology not on this list then please clear it with me first. **If not, you will receive a 0 for the assignment.**